modelhub/front/README.md

     1. stop the server
     2. run `npm install` to ensure all npm and bower dependencies are present and up to date
-    4. ensure `watchSass` grunt task is running
+    3. restart `watchSass` grunt task
-    5. run `buildServer` grunt task in case any server changes have been made
+    4. run `buildServer` grunt task in case any server changes have been made
-    6. restart the server
+    5. restart the server

 ##Common Tasks